 We are dedicated to working with Indigenous people in remote and rural communities to improve animal and community health.

 AMRRIC (Animal Management in Rural and Remote Indigenous Communities) is a national not-for-profit charity led by veterinarians, academics, health and animal management professionals.
-We work within the One Health framework to improve the health and welfare of companion animals in remote Indigenous communities, to improve the health and welfare of whole communities.
+We work within the One Health framework to improve the health and wellbeing of companion animals and, through this work, to improve the overall health and wellbeing of remote Indigenous communities.